Obesity

 What causes obesity?

-In simple terms obesity develops when the number of calories (energy) we eat is greater than the number of calories that our body uses, when this happens the excess or unused energy is stored as fat.
-There are many factors that contribute to the imbalance between energy intake and energy output and it is usually a combination of these factors that lead to obesity.
+In simple terms, obesity develops when the number of calories (energy) we eat (known as energy intake) is greater than the number of calories that our body uses (known as energy output).
+When this happens, the extra or unused energy gets stored as fat.
+Many things can lead to an imbalance between energy intake and energy output, and it is usually a combination of these that leads to obesity.
 These include the following:

-Genes - Research shows that obesity tends to run in families and studies with twins and adopted children have shown that genes play a key role in this.
-Genes can affect the amount and types of food that we prefer to eat, how much energy our bodies require and how fat is distributed around the body.
+• Genes - Research shows that obesity tends to run in families and genes (genetics) play a key role in this.
+Genes can affect the amount and types of food that we prefer to eat, how much energy our bodies need and how fat is stored around the body.
+There are also specific genetic conditions that can be inherited and increase the likelihood of weight gain and obesity, such as Prader-Willi syndrome.

-Diet - The energy we put into our bodies is determined by the amounts and types of food that are available to eat.
-Portion sizes are getting bigger, usually at very little extra cost and there is increased use of convenient pre-packaged food, fast food and soft drinks, which are often high in calories.
+• Diet - The energy we get from food depends on the amounts and types of food we eat.
+Portion sizes are getting bigger, often for very little extra money, and there is increased use of convenient pre-packaged food, fast foods and soft drinks, which are often high in calories.

-Inactivity - In general, we are living more inactive lifestyles than we did in the past which means we burn fewer calories.
+• Inactivity - In general, we are living more sedentary (inactive) lifestyles than we did in the past which means we burn fewer calories.
 The increased use of cars, changes in work practices and inactive pastimes, such as watching television and surfing the internet mean that people require fewer calories.
-Of course, an individual’s activity level can also be limited by factors that are beyond their control such and pain and other physical disabilities.
+Of course, an individual’s activity level can also be limited by factors that are beyond their control, such and pain and other physical disabilities.

 How common is obesity?